 Contains some elements of gambling

-This privacy check of Game of Life, The was completed by AppCensus on 10 June 2021.
+This privacy check of Game of Life, The was received from AppCensus on 2 June 2021.

 This review of Game of Life, The was completed by the Australian Council on Children and the Media (ACCM) on 12 March 2021.

 This section contains details about the app provided by an ACCM Reviewer.

 |Name of app:||Game of Life, The|

 |Developed by:||Marmalade Game Studio|

 |ACCM suggested age:||Not suitable under 6 and parental guidance recommended to 17 due to the online connectivity and the game feature of a wheel that is spun in place of a typical set of dice, as it resembles the Big Wheels available in casinos.|